tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 By the end of class, students will be able to:

-* Delineate what algorithmic trading is, how it came to be, and why it's valuable.
+* Explain what algorithmic trading is, its origins, and value.

-* Deconstruct the process for algorithmic trading: obtaining the data, making a trading decision, and evaluating the results.
+* Deconstruct the algorithmic trading process, including obtaining data, making trading decisions, and evaluating results.

 * Compare the differences between technical analysis and fundamental analysis.